jingyang022/eks-ingress-010325/README.md

-## Coaching 01 Mar 25 - Ingress Controller with Cert-Manager
+## Coaching Activity 01 Mar 25: Ingress Controller with Cert-Manager

 <p>Prerequisites: Access to an EKS cluster with kubectl configured